Skip to main content

 $$ \Pr[\text{worst case}] = \prod_{k=2}^{n} \frac{2}{k} = \frac{2^{n-1}}{n!}, $$

-Call a pivot good if it leaves each element in a subproblem of size at most \( 3/4 \) of the current size.
-After \( t \) good pivots, the subproblem size is at most \( (3/4)^t n \).
+Call a pivot good if both recursive subproblems have size at most \( 3/4 \) of the current subproblem.
+After \( t \) good pivots on any fixed element’s recursive path, the subproblem containing that element has size at most \( (3/4)^t n \).
 We want this to be \( \le 1 \), so the recursion ends.
-This requires \( t \ge c \log n \) for some constant \( c \).
+This requires \( t \ge c_0 \log n \) for some constant \( c_0 \).

 $$ \Pr[G < (1 - \delta)\mu] \le \exp\left(-\frac{\delta^2 \mu}{2}\right). $$